How Much Money Kids Can Make With a Lemonade Stand

 Buying a Premade Lemonade Stand

-When you purchase a prefabricated stand it may cost you a little more upfront, especially when paying for one on the higher end, but that should make it simpler to get started and stay afloat when you buy one that is made well and designed to be easy for both the parent and child to set-up and use.
+You can also purchase a prefabricated stand that may cost you a little more upfront, especially when paying for one on the higher end, but that should make it simpler to get started and stay afloat when you buy one that is well-made and designed to be easy for both the parent and child to set-up and use.

 Building a Lemonade Stand

-It could get even more involved if you decide to try and build one with wood, but can look a lot more professional than a cardboard box and could end up improving sales and making it more fun for you and your child by building something together too.
+It could get even more involved if you build a lemonade stand with wood, but that can look a lot more professional than a cardboard box and could improve your lemonade sales, making it even more fun for you and your child by building something together.

 Alternatives to Buying or Building a Lemonade Stand

-You could also buy a fold-out table or similar to put products on and to make transactions, an umbrella to protect the young loved ones from the sun, and material for signage.
-However, that’s probably going to cost you more money than buying a pre-made one if you don’t have those items lying around the house.
+You could also use a fold-out table or similar to put products on and to make transactions, an umbrella to protect your young loved ones from the sun, and material for signage.
+However, that could cost you more cash than buying a pre-made one if you don’t have those items lying around the house.

-Just keep in mind, the more expensive the start-up costs the lower the profit margin for your child’s business.
-Once start-up costs are calculated, kids then get to the fun part of the process – making and selling their summertime beverage!
+Just keep in mind, the more expensive the start-up costs, the lower the profit margin for your child’s business.
+Once the start-up process has been completed, kids can get to the fun part – making and selling their summertime beverage!

 Based on the size of the cup used to serve customers and the location of the business, kids can bring in anywhere between $1.00 and $5.00 for each sale.
-Over the course of a full day in a heavy-traffic area, kids could see between 20 and 50 customers, resulting in $20 to $250 or more in sales.
+Over a full day in a heavy-traffic area, a kid could see between 20 and 50 customers, resulting in $20 to $250 or more in sales.

 If a stand is up a few days a week for two months out of the summer season, this means potential revenue ranging from $480 to $6,000 and plenty of profit depending on how much you charge!